 The Michigan legislature has enacted several laws dealing with the safety and protection of our children.
-These laws went into effect on January 1, 2006.
-The Buchanan Board of Education will request annually a criminal history check on ALL school volunteers from the Central Records Division of the Michigan Department of State Police.
-Parents who volunteer in the classrooms, attend field trips, etc. will be asked to submit to a criminal history check as a volunteer requirement.
+The Buchanan Board of Education will request annually a criminal history check on ALL school volunteers from the Central Records Division of the Michigan Dept. of State Police.
+Parents who volunteer in the classrooms, attend field trips, etc. will be asked to submit a criminal history check as a volunteer requirement.